P1Analytics/Thesis/README.md

 4. What would be the source for flink input data?

+Maybe we can keep using Cassandra as mentioned in [DS320: DataStax Enterprise Analytics with Apache Spark](https://academy.datastax.com/resources/getting-started-apache-spark)

 5. How is the format for the real time input data?